 How much do you think he charged? $15,000? $20,000? $30,000?

 The total price of his publishing program was $60,000.
 Sixty thousand dollars.
 Two thirds of the average annual wage (in Australia, the average wage is sitting around $80,000 a year).

 I was in the audience as a bit of a corporate spy — doing competitor research and investigating his sales pitch and seeing how I could improve my own.
 And the fact was that, despite the numbers, it worked.
 He had people signing up then and there.

 And it made me wonder, do people know how much it costs to publish a book?

 At one end of the spectrum you see blogs and forums and Reddits claiming that you can publish a book for next to nothing — get a cover on Fiverr, find a freelancer to proofread, upload it to Amazon and you’re done!
 At the other end of the spectrum you get high-end coaching programs charging tens of thousands to help you put your book into print.

 Surely there must be a middle ground?
 Surely there’s a price point for those who can’t write a cheque for $60,000, but who don’t have the time or desire to learn how to do it all themselves?

 There is.
 I run a company that turns business leaders, entrepreneurs and professional speakers into authors, and in the last four years we’ve helped over 150 professionals turn their intellectual property into published paperbacks.
 I started as a freelancer, then started partnering with external suppliers to offer different parts of the process, and now we manage it all in house.

 In this guide I’ve outlined how much it really costs to self-publish a book, including a detailed breakdown of costs at every stage of the process.

-When I started writing this article, I realised that the figures I was including were all based on a number of assumptions.
+When I started writing this article, I realised that my figures were based on a number of assumptions.
 Here they are, to ensure we’re all on the same page: